-So we, before we started this call, we were calling the shots mapping out how we would like this to go.
-And I think you make a good point that, you know, spending roughly equal time in theoretical background and like foundation for some of the questions that you're interested in asking that you're asking in your research and then where that takes us into broader scientific questions about half the time there, and about half the time looking at the way that algorithms are applied in society, the questions they raise and the problems that create so that we can land this with a nice sort of, you know, everyday practical consideration seamless.
+Before we started this call, we were calling the shots mapping out how we would like this to go.
+And I think you make a good point that, you know, spending roughly equal time in theoretical background and like foundation for some of the questions that you're interested in asking that you're asking in your research and then where that takes us into broader scientific questions about half the time there, and about half the time looking at the way that algorithms are applied in society, the questions they raise and the problems they create so that we can land this with a nice sort of everyday practical consideration seamless.

 Michael Garfield (4m 8s):

-Right?
-Sure.
-I'd like to start though by inviting you to talk a little bit about your background as a human being, as a scientist, because without fail everyone on this show, a personal story about, you know, how they got into asking the questions that, that animate and inspire them in their work.
+I'd like to start though by inviting you to talk a little bit about your background as a human being, as a scientist, because without fail everyone on this show, a personal story about how they got into asking the questions that animate and inspire them in their work.
 How did you get into computer science in the first place?
 And how did that ultimately bring you into the orbit of the Santa Fe Institute?

 Cris Moore (4m 37s):

-Well, I started in physics and so I think growing up, I was raised on the Carl Sagan version of cosmos, which, you know, this locates me generationally and, you know, that was a fantastic TV show at the time.
-And what I loved about this show was not just that it let you hear the angels sing about the fundamental nature of reality from elementary particles to black holes and the big bang and evolution, but that it painted this very humanistic picture of what science has for and how, you know, the amazing glory of the world around us helps us transcend our national and cultural boundaries and biases.
+Well, I started in physics and so I think growing up, I was raised on the Carl Sagan version of Cosmos, which locates me generationally and that was a fantastic TV show at the time.
+And what I loved about this show was not just that it let you hear the angels sing about the fundamental nature of reality from elementary particles to black holes and the big bang and evolution, but that it painted this very humanistic picture of what science has for and how the amazing glory of the world around us helps us transcend our national and cultural boundaries and biases.

 Cris Moore (5m 20s):

-And what I remember very clearly about it, because this was when something called the cold war that some of your listeners have heard about in their history books.
+And what I remember very clearly about it, because this was when something called the Cold War that some of your listeners have heard about in their history books.
 This was still going on.
-And you know, the Carl Sagan painted this picture that we will either just either the United States and the Soviet union and the rest of the world will destroy each other in nuclear hell fire.
-Or we will join hands and travel together to the stars know, so there you go, either nuclear hell fire or interstellar travel.
-Those were the two possible is for humanity, you know, and then the cold war ended and now the world seems more complicated and we've passed over the past few decades from a focus on the threat of terrorism to now the threat of authoritarianism and at the moment the pandemic and so on.
+Carl Sagan painted this picture that the United States and the Soviet Union and the rest of the world will destroy each other in nuclear hell fire, or we will join hands and travel together to the stars.
+Either nuclear hell fire or interstellar travel.
+Those were the two possible is for humanity.
+Then the Cold War ended and now the world seems more complicated and we've passed over the past few decades from a focus on the threat of terrorism to now the threat of authoritarianism and at the moment the pandemic and so on.

 Cris Moore (6m 18s):

-And so the world seems more complicated, but I think that's still imbued in me this strong sense that science is fundamentally a force for good and that, you know, fundamentally, we all have to decide what kind of future we want to fight for.
-And for me, it made me very much want to be on the side of transcending.
-Like I said, the boundaries that divide us and working as hard as possible to join with other human beings for a better future, both in terms of abstract understanding and in terms of building a better life for everyone.
+And so the world seems more complicated, but I think that's still imbued in me this strong sense that science is fundamentally a force for good and that fundamentally, we all have to decide what kind of future we want to fight for.
+And for me, it made me very much want to be on the side of transcending like I said; the boundaries that divide us and working as hard as possible to join with other human beings for a better future, both in terms of abstract understanding and in terms of building a better life for everyone.

 Michael Garfield (6m 57s):